 It meant that Joe left college parties to say good night to me before I went to bed and drove home on the drop of a dime to take me to the Father-Daughter Girl Scout Dance.

-It meant that Mike made it to all of my softball games to give me prep talks before I went up to bat…and then was there to console me when I struck out for the second, third and fourth time.
+It meant that Mike made it to all of my softball games to give me pep talks before I went up to bat…and then was there to console me when I struck out for the second, third and fourth time.

 It meant that Dave stayed up late with me and listened to me cry about high school problems that seemed like “end of the world” problems, and encouraged me to explore the world on my own terms.

 It meant that instead of one father, I had four.
 Which, in turn, meant that instead of a boyfriend passing one test, he had to pass four.
-Which, in turn… meant that these four men were the only men in my life for quite some time.
+Which, in another turn… meant that these four men were the only men in my life for quite some time.

 But then I did meet a boy who passed all four tests and gave me the sense of security, trust, love and respect that my four “fathers” had always surrounded me with.

-And when it came time for the father-daughter dance on our wedding day, I knew I owed a dance to every one of them.
+So when it came time for the father-daughter dance on our wedding day, I knew I owed a dance to every one of them.
 For they all helped to raise me, teach me, discipline me, show me and guide me to the person I am today.
 They all fathered me, and if it wasn’t for all of their love, laughter, patience – and various life lessons – don’t know who I would be today.

-And Dad, Joe, Mike and Dave – while I may not have shown my appreciation at times growing up (I’m looking at you, snotty 13-year old Anne Marie who is crying because your brothers won’t buy you a $35 shirt at the DMB concert), there is not one day that goes by now that I don’t thank God for all of you.
+Dad, Joe, Mike and Dave – while I may not have shown my appreciation at times growing up (I’m looking at you, snotty 13-year old Anne Marie who is crying because your brothers won’t buy you a $35 shirt at a DMB concert), there is not one day that goes by now that I don’t thank God for all of you.